Skip to main content

 Guidelines

-2. Tenure-eligible faculty members will not normally be considered for overload assignments.
-If, under rare circumstances, they must teach an overload, such faculty members must understand that any assignment will not reduce the College's research and service expectations.
+2. Tenure-eligible or tenured faculty members will not normally be considered for overload assignments.
+If, under rare circumstances, they must teach an overload, tenure-eligible and tenured faculty members must understand that any assignment will not reduce the College's research and service expectations.
+Such an exception must be approved by the Vice Chancellor for Academic Affairs (VCAA).

-3. Anticipated overload needs in academic units must be discussed with the Senior Associate Dean before the academic year begins.
+3. Anticipated overload needs in academic units must be discussed with the VCAA.

-4. No full-time faculty member should teach more than one overload per semester.
-This provision is especially relevant for tenure-eligible faculty and those faculty who have completed extended reviews and are committed to a personal development or renewal plan.
+4. No full-time faculty member should teach more than one overload course (3-4 credit hours) per semester.
+This provision is especially relevant for tenure-eligible or tenured faculty and those faculty who have completed extended reviews and are committed to a personal development or renewal plan.

-6. Total supplementary compensation from all sources (research grants, etc.) shall not exceed the University's established limits.
+7. Total supplementary compensation from all sources (research grants, etc.) shall not exceed the University's established limits for Supplemental I and Supplemental II Compensation.

 Academic Guidelines and Policies